TheUnknownThing/Campus-Real-Run/README.md

 - iOS device (properly installed drivers, connected to computer, developer mode enabled)
 - Administrator privileges (Windows-UAC, macOS-Linux-sudo)

-## Known Issues and Solutions
+## Todo

-- `main.py` may freeze after simulating locations for a period of time.
+- [x] ~~`main.py` may freeze after simulating locations for a period of time.
 After investigation, this issue is related to the `lockdown start-tunnel` command.
 It will inexplicably stop running after a certain period, while manually starting it does not have this issue.
-For a solution to this issue, please submit a PR.
+For a solution to this issue, please submit a PR.~~ fixed.

-- Therefore, I still recommend the manual command line steps described at the end of this document.
+- [ ] add a feature to automatically generate a route file based on the user's input.

+- [ ] bilingual support for the program.

 ## Important Notes